wso2/docs-choreo-dev/en/docs/observability/performance-analysis.md

 # Performance Analysis

 !!! note
-    This section will include the conent in the current documentation page "Performance Analysis"
+    This section will include the content in the current **Performance Analysis** documentation page.